Identify criteria for consistent evaluation

 - The reputation of degree-granting or employing institutions.
 Institutional reputation alone, however well deserved, should not preclude consideration of applicants from other schools

-- Careers that started in or include government, business, voluntary service, or other non-academic settings, which are often sources of first time employment for women, minorities, veterans, and persons with disabilities.
+- Careers that started in or include government, business, voluntary service, or other non-academic settings.
 Consider the value and transferability of skills and experience acquired in these varied settings.

 - Stereotyping (myths and first impressions)